 is given by a coordinate transformation

 followed by the Weyl transform

 The range of de Sitter time leads to the restriction in the Bjorken coordinates

-i.e. that $q$ sets the initial energy scale of the collision.
-To better orient the reader, we note that the spacetime begins in the Milne coordinates at $(\tau,r)=(q^{-1},0)$, which in the new geometry this corresponds to $(\rho,\theta)=(0,0)$.
+i.e.~that $q$ sets the initial energy scale.
+To better orient the reader \AS{and neglecting the azimuthal and rapidity coordinates}, we note that the spacetime begins in the Milne coordinates at $(\tau,r)=(q^{-1},0)$, which in the new geometry this corresponds to $(\rho,\theta)=(0,0)$.

 We now develop the theory of a conformal viscous fluid in the background \cref{eq:metric}.
 The energy momentum tensor is given by